-The default loan period on reserve items is three (3) hours.
+The default loan period on course readings is three (3) hours.
 If you would like a longer loan period on select items (24 hours or 48 hours), please indicate this in ‘Special Instructions’.

 In the ‘Special Instructions’ box, please indicate if any items are personal copies, which can be dropped off at the Ask Us desk.
 The Library is not responsible for the damage and/or loss of personal material placed on Reserve.

-Materials that are copied for Reserve must be in accordance with the Copyright Act and the University’s Fair Dealing Policy.
+Materials that are copied for short-term loan must be in accordance with the Copyright Act and the University’s Fair Dealing Policy.

 Student access to course readings

-Students can search for their course reserves from the library website.
-If you choose to add the Ares reserve system to your course site in Sakai, students will be able to access their readings directly from their course site.
+Students can search for their course readings online via the Ares platform.
+If you choose to add the Ares course readings management system to your course site in Sakai, students will be able to access their readings directly from their course site.